Jaybro/pico_tree/README.md

 * [Doxygen](https://www.doxygen.nl).
 Needed for generating documentation.
 * [Google Test](https://github.com/google/googletest).
 Used for running unit tests.
 * [Eigen](http://eigen.tuxfamily.org).
 To run the example that shows how Eigen data types can be used in combination with PicoTree.
 * [OpenCV](https://opencv.org/).
-Like the Eigen example, it shows how to work with OpenCV data types.
+To run the OpenCV example, that like the Eigen one, shows how to work with OpenCV data types.
 * [nanoflann](https://github.com/jlblancoc/nanoflann), [Google Benchmark](https://github.com/google/benchmark) and a compiler that is compliant with the C++17 standard are needed to run the comparison [benchmark](./docs/benchmark.md) between nanoflann and PicoTree.

 Python bindings: